ccancellieri/ckanext-terriajs/README.rst

 .. _plugin

-This plugin provide an extensible and highly configurable view for TerriaJS.
+The TerriaJS view plugin provide an extensible and highly configurable view for TerriaJS.

 It leverages over JSON schema to facilitate and speedup the configurations editing for each configured type (csv, wms, wmts, etc).